geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

     ‎**Note:** One of the benefits of Office 365 is the ability to have the latest features and updates applied to your environment automatically, which can reduce maintenance costs and overhead for an organization.
 By setting up your Release preferences, you can control how and when your Office 365 tenant receives these updates.

-    **Note:** The **Targeted release for select users** option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
+    The **Targeted release for select users** option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
 The **Targeted release for everyone** option is more commonly used in development environments, where you can get updates early for your entire organization.
-In non-development environments, such as Adatum, targeted release to select people is the more typical preference as it enables an organization to control when it wants to make updates available to everyone once they’ve been reviewed by the control group.
+In non-development environments, such as Adatum, targeted release to select people is the more typical preference as it enables an organization to control when it wants to make updates available to everyone once the updates have been reviewed by the control group.

 20. Under the **Targeted release for select users** option, select **Select users**.  <br/>

-21. In the **Choose uses for targeted release** window, select the **Who should receive targeted releases?** field.
+21. In the **Choose users for targeted release** window, select the **Who should receive targeted releases?** field.
 This will display the list of existing Microsoft 365 user accounts that have been preloaded into your Microsoft 365 tenant by your lab hosting provider.

 22. In the list of users, select the **MOD Administrator** account and then select **Save changes**.